 – At my personal calculation at a 3% annual removal we are at 100% security that the depot can not fail, even with a current Shiller CAPE 28 value.

 Now some people will yell that it takes years to work from the 4% to 3% annual withdrawal rate.
 As a pure example of calculation, when a planned a withdrawal of for example $30,000 a year so now $1.0 million is necessary instead of “only” $0.75 million previously.
 The difference sounds incredibly big for someone who has not yet saved and invested six-digit assets.
+In other words, that useless 4% rule is costing you potentially years of work.

 What is easily overlooked is that at these monetary amounts, the compounding effect of already invested money throws many tens of thousands of dollars in addition to the savings rate on the already existing money pile.
 Based on our assumed 5.5% annual interest after inflation and the optimized taxation of dividends structure from a diversified stock (ETF) portfolio, the 0.75 million dollars invested in our example adds up to an annual average of $41,250 in taxed dividends and price increases.
 In addition, the income for many people at this point in their career is usually much higher than at the beginning and thus the opportunity to save a lot more money each month, if you manage to keep the cost of living in line.

 For example, if you save $2,000 per month and can invest in the stock market, you will get the sum of approx. 0.75 million dollars after almost 19 years.
 Congratulations, wonderful!
 If you then only save a little over three years and continue to grow your invested assets through compound interest in the largest affluent machine of all time, you have now reached a whole million dollars, and thus a 3% withdrawal rate!
 The interest on the deposit has thus become more important than saving itself even before this date.
-The money invested has become a huge snowball that brings more and more prosperity and thus freedom.
+The money invested has become a huge snowball that brings more and more prosperity and thus freedom without the 4% rule.

 Maybe I’m just conservative in monetary matters but for me personally it would be worth a good three years to be financially free for 100 years rather than having to worry about the current high US market valuation for decades, whether in the near future the money is enough.
 For someone who is already 60 years old at the beginning of retirement and who will receive a state pension in a few years’ time, that is another matter and it can be planned at 4%, but for people below the 50, I would not risk in the current market environment to go down.